 This survey was published in 2018, and surveyed 1,620 respondents from 90 countries [26].
 The survey is inclusive and diverse that can reflect the effect of the language barrier and cultural diversity in a virtual team.
 The first difference that was noticeable in this survey was the overwhelming majority of respondents (89%) were members of at least one virtual team which is almost double of that from 2012.
 The steep rise in GVTs adoption has many contributing factors, but the primary cursor is the exponential rise in technology and globalization.
 The distribution was discernible with 62% of respondents on one to three virtual teams and 27% on at least four teams.
 As multicultural issues play a role in nearly all GVTs, the survey explored the complexity of these issues.
-In the findings, 89% of their virtual teams typically include at least two cultures, and more than one-third of them consists of four or more cultures indicating that a single culture dominance is quickly getting out of trend.
+In the findings, 89% of their virtual teams typically include at least two cultures, and more than onethird of them consist of four or more cultures indicating that single culture dominance is quickly getting out of trend.
 The survey further shed a light on the severity of various cultural challenges in GVTs.
-The acute challenges faced by GVTs with regard to culture were timeliness and responsiveness of team members (80%), colleagues who do not participate (76%), the pace of decision making (79%), candid and constructive discussion of problems and challenges (78%), general behavioural assumptions (73%), follow-through of team members (70%), and adhering to an agenda (55%).